My practice challenges the viewer’s perspective on our place within nature.

 I explore the more-than-human world and engage nonhuman agency, environmental ethics and ecological storytelling through painting.

-I draw heavily on my background in both zoology and fashion design to inform the research and materials behind my work.
+I am influenced by my background in both zoology and fashion design to inform the research and materials behind my work.

 As a technical painter I push the boundaries of the media and predominantly use man-made or reclaimed materials to emulate organic forms, seeking to dissolve the divide we have drawn between ourselves and nature.